holozeros/minimal-linux-desktop/Building chroot environment.md

 ## Build preparation
 Follow to [the LFS book](https://www.linuxfromscratch.org/lfs/view/stable/) complete up to Chapter 4.
-In this section, I will briefly summarize up to Chapter 4 of the LFS book and supplement it a little.
+In this section, I will briefly summarize up to the LFS book and supplement it a little.

  The host OS should use live USB, as work mistakes can corrupt the host OS.
  Follow those instructions in this order throughout.